andgineer/TRegExpr/docs/tregexpr.rst

 ExecRegExpr
 ~~~~~~~~~~~

-true if the string matches the regular expression.
+Returns True if the string matches the regular expression.
-Just as Exec_ in ``TRegExpr``.
+Just like Exec_ in ``TRegExpr``.

 SplitRegExpr
 ~~~~~~~~~~~~

-Splits the string by regular expressions.
+Splits the string by regular expression occurences.
 See also Split_ if you prefer to create ``TRegExpr`` instance explicitly.

 ReplaceRegExpr